gerlacdt/gerlacdt.github.io/hugo/blog/content/posts/clean_code.md

 Code_ is matchless.
 However _Clean Code_ is a classic and still a required read because it contains timeless advice.
 Just make sure you don't apply the practices without judgement and reasoning.

-I don't know what's more annoying: the ugly parts I discovered when I reread the book or the errant discussions with team members who only know buzzwords or short memorized statements without recognizing the deeper background.
-In such discussions, situational reasoning and judgement are ignored.
-Sure this is not Uncle Bob's fault but the mantra-like writing style does not really encourage trade-offs and judgement.
-Here I miss a bit more elaboration in the book.
-One of my favorite parts of the book is when the book diverges from the mantra-like writing style:

-> In an effort to make our classes and methods small, we might create too many
-> tiny classes and methods.
-So this rule suggest that that we also keep our
-> function and class counts lows.

-> High class and method counts are sometimes the result of pointless dogmatism.

-> Is there a set of simple practices that can replace experience?
-Clearly not.

-> _Clean Code_, chapter 12, p176

-I wish the book would contain much more of such diligent statements that triggers the reader's thinking process and nudges him to use his own judgement.

 Last but not least, I want to point out that _Clean Code_ is an brilliant name and a great foundation for other software engineering inventions.
 I came up with